bckr75/wxrgen/README.md

 * `slug` {string|null} - term slug.
 If not provided, it will be generated from term title or value if it's an attribute.
 * `parent_id` {number|null} - term parent id if it exists.
 * `description` {string|null} - description, usually empty string
+* `image` {number|string|null} - ID or URL of image to set as category thumbnail.
+Used in categories.
+Default is null.
 * `value` {string|null} - term value, used in attributes, e.g. '10 Kg'.
 * `taxonomy` {string|null} - term taxonomy, used in attributes, if none present, it will be generated from term title, e.g. 'pa_weight'
 * `type` {string} - __mandatory!__ term type, can be 'category', 'product_cat', 'product_attribute', 'nav_menu' and 'tag'